 About Our Service

 We believe that a child’s school experience supports the healing process.
-Our hospital school program, led by Sarah, a Michigan-certified teacher, is here to:
+The Dick and Linda Antonini Hospital School Program, led by Sarah, a Michigan-certified teacher, is here to:

 - Bridge the gap between schools, families and the medical team

 - Reduce future educational concerns due to medical issues

 Elementary students meet to work on activities related to the lesson in the daily video.
 Teens gather with their peers and engage in hands-on or logic-oriented activities.
 If your child is in isolation, someone from child life will be around to provide him or her with the activity packet for each day’s lesson.

 Features of the Dick and Linda Antonini Hospital